SimonDirckx/-pqraaa/pqraaa-support/README.md

 ### MUMPS

-While normally not necessary in BEACHpack, MUMPS allows efficient operations with sparse matrices.
+While normally not necessary in PQR-AAA, MUMPS allows efficient operations with sparse matrices.
 CORK++ relies on MUMPS to support sparse matrices.
 We provide it in this repository under [*MUMPS_5.0.1*](MUMPS_5.0.1/) for completenesss sake.

-### Miscellaneous

-Lastly, the [*misc* folder](misc/) contains some additional packages/code/files that also resided in the early BEACHpack.
-However, they were not used at the time.